 The GDPR is fairly similar to the current Data Protection Act provisions, so if your business is complying with the current law then you have a good starting point to work from.
 Some of the changes your business will need to be aware of include:

-Any breach or non-compliance would not only have a devastating effect on the reputation of your business but you could face hefty fines of up to €20,000 or a percentage of the business turnover – whichever is higher.
+Any breach or non-compliance would not only have a devastating effect on the reputation of your business but you could face hefty fines of up to €20m or up to 4% of the global business turnover – whichever is higher.